 88. First Cell-Phone Picture, Philippe Kahn, 1997.

 Today, even the most low-cost smartphone is equipped with a pair of cameras and able to take quite good pictures or make a video.
-But not so long ago, people were forced to carry bulky cameras to capture important moments of life.
+But not so long ago, people were forced to carry bulky cameras to capture important life moments.
 Everything changed in 1997.
-Philip Kahn, at the hospital in Santa Clara, California, took the first mobile picture and shared it with loved ones.
+At the hospital in Santa Clara, California, Philip Kahn took the first mobile picture and shared it with loved ones.
 It was a photograph of his newborn daughter Sophie.

 Kahn wanted to share the good news with everyone close as soon as possible.
-Therefore, a few months before the birth of his daughter, he began to prepare for this event, and his wife supported this idea.
+Therefore, a few months before his daughter’s birth, he began to prepare for this event, and his wife supported this idea.

 To capture the newborn daughter, Philip combined a mobile phone, laptop, and digital camera.
 On the camera, he took a photo of his daughter in a resolution of 320×240 pixels and sent it using a cell phone to a home server encoding an automatic notification system for thousands of email accounts.
 Letters immediately began to come to him with questions about how he managed to do this.
 The first phone photo should stay as an icon in the digital history book.